Why Should You Go Sturgeon Fishing in the Fraser River?

 Meet the Fish with the Fraser River Sturgeon Experts

 Where To Find Them?

-The flats either side of the dark spots can also pay as a place to drop your bait.
+The flats either side of the dark spots can also pay as a place to drop your fishing bait.
 20 to 40 feet of water is the most productive depth, but fish can also be caught at depths of 10 or 65 feet.

 When Is The Best Time To Go Fraser River Fishing?

 There’s a long window of opportunity for fishing on the Fraser River.
 March to November are the best months for activity and fish of all sizes, up to the largest examples.
-The Fraser is open to fish all year round, but the winter months tend to yield smaller, more lethargic fish.
-Better to leave the fish to feed on the limited supplies of food available in winter and replenish their energy ready for the season ahead.
+The Fraser Valley is open to fish all year round, but the winter months tend to yield smaller, more lethargic fish.
+Better to leave the fish to feed on the limited supplies of food available in winter and replenish their energy ready for the fishing season ahead.